 One of my absolute favorite things to do is to place pumpkins on top of candlesticks.
 It's the perfect way to add varying heights to your mantel and any vignette.

 While I do use candles on the mantel, I rarely light them.
-This mantel is pretty high, so not the easiest to attempt dealing with fire without a ladder.
+This mantel is pretty high, so not the easiest to attempt to deal with fire without a ladder.

 Two candlesticks side by side allow for the perfect opportunity to prop a pumpkin.
 With the height of the mantel, it's fun to see a bit of its stem.